Low Blue Light Technology reduces the emission of the harmful low-blue lights on a display in order to prevent eye fatigue.

 In dim-lit rooms, you should decrease brightness, and increase it if you’re in a room with plenty of light.

-Lastly, in case you have an elderly monitor which lacks Low Blue Light Technology, you can manually decrease the output of blue color in the monitor’s color temperature settings.
+Lastly, in case you have an elderly monitor that lacks Low Blue Light Technology, you can manually decrease the output of blue color in the monitor’s color temperature settings.

 Other Things To Keep In Mind